PSModule/Publish-PSModule/README.md

-# Release-Module
+# Publish-PSModule

-Action that is used to create a release and publish a PowerShell module to the PowerShell Gallery + documentation to GitHub Pages.
+Create a GitHub release and publishes a PowerShell module to the PowerShell Gallery.

+## Specifications and practices

+## How it works

+## Usage

+## Example

+## Permissions

 ## Tools